jimdhughes/stock-watcher/README.md

 - className : find an object by a class name.
 Helpful for sites with stylized "out of stock" messages
 - test: find a term on the page.
 Useful for pages that show or hide Out of Stock text on their site "isNegativeCheck": IF you're polling for "out of stock" and you want a notification of in stock, you're checking the negative of your result.
 Set your OnSuccess to be the "in stock" message and call this a negative check :)

+"headers": A Key/Value pair identifying custom headers to apply to a GET request

 ### CLI Arguments